uberbrady/CREST-fs/README.txt

 BUGS
 	The Anti-HotSpot Pollution system requires a lot of poking around at Apache to get working.
 	Unexpected conditions in the cache directories will crash the filesystem.
-	If you don't run crestfs in debug mode (-d) - it will hang for some bizarre reason.
+	If you don't run crestfs in debug mode (-d) - sometimes it will hang for some bizarre reason.
 	Directory listings can't be larger than 1MB
 	Some of the static buffers are probably too small for practical use The Makefile is horrible and needs to probably be set up with 'autoconf' or something like it Magic numbers are used more than they should be, and this is Naughty.
-	Symlinks to directories probably don't work.
+	Disconnecting/reconnecting network access tends to screw everything up DNS lookups are obnoxious, but whaddyagonnado?
+	DELETEs are still synchronous, and thus sluggish.
+	Massive file copies can put 20000 files (I've seen 50k) in the .crestfs_pending_writes directory, which is pretty untenable HTTP connections are *not* pipelined, they're just kept-alive - and this heavily slows down creation of many small files